Below are answers to our most common questions. Please contact us directly if you require any additional assistance.

 - Commercial fridges, freezers and air conditioning units

 - Gas canisters and gas bottles

 - Oil, petrol, diesel

-Man & Van clearance is not suitable for jobs with heavy waste like soil, rubble and cement (inert waste).
+Man & Van clearance is generally no best suited for jobs with very heavy waste like soil, rubble and cement (inert waste).
 This is because the collection vehicles are usually light goods vehicles like a Transit Van.
-Most vehicles can carry at most 1.0 – 1.5 tonnes of waste.

 Yes our man & van rubbish removal includes clearing the waste from anywhere on the property and loading it onto the van.
 It will normally also include a sweep-up.

 Provided there is access to the junk and it is clearly identified what materials are to be taken and what are to stay, then there is no need for you to be present.
 If you can’t be present, leave the waste outside in an accessible place, like the front of the property.

 If your collection size is bigger than you ordered, the crew will let you know before they start and charge you the difference.

 Once collected, unless passed on for reuse, the waste will be taken to a licensed commercial waste transfer station where it is then recycled, sent to waste-to-energy or landfilled.